House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you have more than one benchtop tool, it doesn’t mean you have to double the length of your workbench.
 This space-saving flip-top workbench is sturdy and secure, includes plenty of drawers and storage space, and you can flip the top platform over, essentially giving you two benchtops for the space of one.
 Other features include a roller to better handle long materials and wheels so that you can move the bench in and out of its corner.
 There’s even a fixed power strip, so you can manage cables without the risk of cutting through or tripping over them.

-3. Rolling Workbench
+3. DIY Rolling Workbench by A Crafted Passion

 DIY workbench